JuanCaicedo/oboe.js-website-static/src/why.md

+---
+layout: page.handlebars
+---

 Why Oboe.js?
 ============

 This page was written to show how streaming can speed up applications.
 The examples illustrated show web interfaces using AJAX to pull in new data but the same techniques would apply equally well anywhere that REST is used.